mfitchen/angular2-app-meal-tracker/README.md

 *Objectives*: Application works as expected. | -- *Objective*: Application is structured in a logical way, including a **model**, multiple **components**, and **TypeScript**. | X
-*Objectives*: Application can create and edit new instances of a model. | -- *Objective*: Application allows a user to view a list of foods. | -- *Objective*: Application can filter meals based on the number of calories in the meal. | -- *Objective*: Dependencies are managed with **npm** and **Bower**. | X *Objective*: Application includes a gulp-based asset pipeline with a development server. | X
+*Objectives*: Application can create and edit new instances of a model. | -- *Objective*: Application allows a user to view a list of foods. | X *Objective*: Application can filter meals based on the number of calories in the meal. | -- *Objective*: Dependencies are managed with **npm** and **Bower**. | X *Objective*: Application includes a gulp-based asset pipeline with a development server. | X